oelarnes/spells/README.md

 Spells provides several features out of the box to optimize performance to the degree possible given its generality.

+### Parquet Transformation

+The most significant optimization used by Spells is the simplest: the csv files are scanned and streamed to Parquet files by Polars.
+This allows 10x faster compute times with 20x less storage space and lower memory usage compared to csv.
+Yes, the files are twenty times smaller and ten times faster!

 ### Query Optimization

 Firstly, it is built on top of Polars, a modern, well-supported DataFrame engine written for performance in Rust that enables declarative query plans and lazy evaluation, allowing for automatic performance optimization in the execution of the query plan.
-Spells selects only the necessary columns for your analysis, at the lowest depth possible per column, selecting columns together when possible.
+Spells selects only the necessary columns for your analysis using an optimized recursive selection algorithm traversing the dependency tree.

-By default, Polars loads the entire selection into memory before aggregation for optimal time performance.
-For query plans that are too memory-intensive, Spells exposes the Polars parameter `streaming`, which should perform aggregations in chunks based on available system resources.
-Unfortunately, this does not work at the moment despite the query plan fitting the parallelizable map-reduce paradigm.
-Further investigation is needed, check back in a few months.
-Spells and Polars do not support distributed computation.

 ### Local Caching

 Additionally, by default, Spells caches the results of expensive aggregations in the local file system as parquet files, which by default are found under the `data/local` path from the execution directory, which can be configured using the environment variable `SPELLS_PROJECT_DIR`.
 Query plans which request the same set of first-stage aggregations (sums over base rows) will attempt to locate the aggregate data in the cache before calculating.
 This guarantees that a repeated call to `summon` returns instantaneously.

 When refreshing a given set's data files from 17Lands using the provided cli, the cache for that set is automatically cleared.
-Additionally `summon` has named arguments `read_cache` and `write_cache`, and the project exposes `spells.cache.clear(set_code: str)` for further control.
+The `spells` CLI gives additional tools for managing the local and external caches.

 # Documentation
 In order to give a valid specification for more complex queries, it's important to understand a bit about what Spells is doing under the hood.